 For President Barack Obama’s second inauguration, I was on assignment for European PressPhoto Agency (EPA) – one of 12 photographers covering the event for the agency.

 My job was to cover the inaugural parade from a position in Freedom Plaza as well as get feature images up to the point when the President passed the plaza.
 After that I was to cover one of the inaugural balls at the convention center.

 It was an extremely long day that was preceded by a day of pre-inauguration feature hunting in D.C. the day before.

-Since I wanted to beat any of the traffic into the city and navigate the closed streets, I left my home about 2:30 a.m.
-I arrived in the city with little traffic and navigated my way through the bar traffic to get to the parking lot next to the Senate office buildings.
+Since I wanted to beat any of the traffic into the city and navigate the closed streets, I left about 2:30 a.m.
+I arrived in the city with little traffic and navigated my way through the late bar traffic to get to the parking lot next to the Senate office buildings.
 I have a parking credential, so this seemed like a good place to leave the car.
 Besides I needed to use the Senate Photographer’s Gallery office to change into my tux for the ball in the evening.
 I was parked and heading to my post on the parade route by 3:30 a.m.